Msmastr74/Bogobot/README.md

 Bogobot implements several slash commands for stream management and data retrieval:
  * /get_stats: Retrieves current shuffles, comparisons, and calculated uptime.
  * /get_sort: Retrieves the sort state from the latest cached video frame, intentionally matching the delayed YouTube view rather than the fresher API state.
+ * /streamboard: Shows Bogostream contributor rankings, or a contributor profile by nickname.
  * @mention AI and /ai: Bogobot can chat, call registered command actions, and queue passive context requests.
 See `AI.md`.
  * /archive: Shows archived monitor values.
  * /archive_frame: Shows a visual archive frame by epoch or Discord timestamp.